Select a Province & Language

 Hybrid vehicles combine the benefits of gas engines and electric motors to offer improved fuel efficiency.
 Using methods such as regenerative braking, hybrid batteries recharge themselves and do not need to be plugged in.

-Rest assured, there will also be no change in driving or fueling behavior (unless you’re looking for extended electric-only driving range – where the Toyota’s RAV4 Prime plug-in hybrid SUV or the Prius Prime might be perfect for you)!
+Rest assured, there will also be no change in driving or fueling behavior (unless you’re looking for an extended electric-only driving range – where the Toyota’s RAV4 Plug-in Hybrid SUV or the Prius Plug-in Hybrid might be perfect for you)!

-Hopefully we’ve helped debunk the mysteries of hybrid technology and it’s not all so intimidating and futuristic anymore.
-If you’re interested in learning more about which Toyota hybrid vehicle is right for you, come explore more about Toyota’s Electrified models.
+Hopefully, we’ve helped debunk the mysteries of hybrid technology.
+If you’re interested in learning more about which Toyota hybrid vehicle is right for you, come explore more about Toyota’s hybrid models.

 Build your Hybrid Electric Vehicle today